 In the end, recognizing that a focus group methodology is a time-honored tradition, we should accept it for what it does best: validate initiatives or concepts in which the people commissioning the focus groups have already invested vast resources and time.
 While a focus group methodology is supposed to explore the psychological needs of consumers, it may serve as much to fulfill the psychological needs of sellers.

-Eva LaMere is Executive Vice President at Long Island advertising agency Austin & Williams, and is responsible for the strategy, development and execution of branding and marketing programs for the Agency’s clients.
-To read more about Eva, visit her bio section on the A&W web site.
+Eva LaMere is Partner and Branding Strategist at Long Island advertising agency Austin & Williams, and is responsible for the strategy, development and execution of branding and marketing programs for the Agency’s clients.
+To read more about Eva, visit her bio on the A&W web site.

 7 responses to “Why Focus Groups Don’t Work”